Photo Archivist, Head Archivist

 Division: National Anthropological Archives

 Area of Specialization:

 As photo archivist Rappaport is responsible for all aspects of the management of the NAA's photograph collections, including appraisal, arrangement, description, preservation, and collection development.
 As the Head Archivist, she is the main point of contact after the NAA Director for questions regarding acquisitions, tours, loans, and other archives matters.

 E-mail Address: email@example.com

 M.A.
 History and Archives Management; Western Washington University, 2007

 B.A.
 History, University of Washington, 2002

-Rappaport has interests and expertise in areas relating to general archives management; 19th and 20th century photographic archives; archival principles and practices as they pertain to photographic collections; identification and preservation of early glass and film negatives; visual literacy as it pertains to historical photographs; archival acquisitions; and research in archives.
+Rappaport has interests and expertise in areas relating to general archives management; 19th and 20th century photographic archives; archival principles and practices as they pertain to photographic collections; identification and preservation of early glass and film negatives; visual literacy as it pertains to historical photographs; archival acquisitions; management of archives relating to indigenous communities, and research in archives.